sierrapablo/DQ-Launcher/CONTRIBUTING.md

 2. **Clone Your Forked Repository**: Clone the fork to your local machine using the command `git clone https://github.com/sierrapablo/DQ-Launcher.git`.

 3. **Create a Branch**: Create a new branch to work on your feature or bug fix.
 You can do this using `git checkout -b your-branch-name`.
+    (the name of your branch should be something like: yourusername--originbranch)

 4. **Develop Your Contribution**: Make your changes and improvements in the new branch.
 Make sure to follow the project's coding style and conventions.